tiprankstipranks

 Our sales in international markets are subject to a variety of legal, regulatory, political, cultural, and economic risks that may adversely affect our results of operations in certain regions.

 Our ability to capitalize on growth in new international markets and to maintain the current level of operation in our existing international markets is subject to risks associated with international operations that could adversely affect our sales and results of operations.
-These risks include: - foreign currency exchange rates fluctuations, most significantly, but not limited to, the Chinese Yuan, Great British Pound, and Euro, which affect the prices at which products are sold to international consumers;- limitations on our ability to move currency out of international markets;- burdens of complying with a variety of foreign laws and regulations, which may change unexpectedly, and the interpretation and application of such laws and regulations;- legal costs related to defending allegations of non-compliance with foreign laws;- inability to import products into a foreign country;- difficulties associated with promoting and marketing products in unfamiliar cultures;- political or economic uncertainty or instability, including the Russia-Ukraine and Israel-Hamas conflicts, which has disrupted the global economy and has the potential to reduce levels of consumer spending, which could have a material adverse effect on our business, particularly our UGG and HOKA brands' net sales;- changes in unemployment rates and consumer spending;- anti-American sentiment in international markets in which we operate;- changes in diplomatic and trade relationships between the US and other countries; and - general economic fluctuations in specific countries or markets.
+These risks include: - foreign currency exchange rate fluctuations between the US dollar and primarily the currencies of Europe, Asia, Canada, and Latin America affect the prices at which products are sold to international consumers;- limitations on our ability to move currency out of international markets;- burdens of complying with a variety of foreign laws and regulations, which may change unexpectedly, and the interpretation and application of such laws and regulations;- legal costs related to defending allegations of non-compliance with foreign laws;- inability to import products into a foreign country;- supply chain logistics disruptions, such as shipping disruptions in the Red Sea;- heightened cybersecurity threats;- difficulties associated with promoting and marketing products in unfamiliar cultures;- political or economic uncertainty or instability, which has disrupted the global economy and has the potential to reduce levels of consumer spending, which could have a material adverse effect on our business, particularly our UGG and HOKA brands' net sales;- changes in unemployment rates and consumer spending;- anti-American sentiment in international markets in which we operate;- changes in diplomatic and trade relationships between the US and other countries; and - general economic fluctuations in specific countries or markets.

 Natural and Human Disruptions1 | 3.7%